stjudecloud/docs/source/pipelines/rapid-rnaseq/operation.rst

 RNA-Seq data as input.
 You can upload the files you would like to run using the :ref:`desktop-application` or by uploading data manually using the :ref:`dx-toolkit`.

-.. note:: You should click "Launch this tool" before attempting to upload data
+.. note:: You should click "Start" before attempting to upload data
           to the tool (the tool's workspace is only created once you do this).
 After you are redirected, you can safely close the tab that was just opened.

 Input File Configuration
 ------------------------

-Click "Launch this tool" on the `tool's landing page <https://platform.stjude.cloud/tools/rapid_rna-seq>`_.
+Click "Start" on the `tool's landing page <https://platform.stjude.cloud/tools/rapid_rna-seq>`_.
 You will redirected to the tool's workspace, with the workflow automatically pulled up.